 - Can we calculate ratios based on this data?
 Yes, because $0 is the absolute minimum amount of money a person could have with them.

-- The person with $80 has 4 times as much as the person with $20.
+- The person with $80 has four times as much as the person with $20.

 Ratio data has all properties of interval data, such as – data should have numeric values, a distance between the two points is equal, etc., but, unlike interval data where zero is arbitrary, in ratio data, zero is absolute.

-A very good example of ratio data is the measurement of heights.
-Height could be measured in centimeters, meters, inches or feet.
+An excellent example of ratio data is the measurement of heights.
+Height could be measured in centimeters, meters, inches, or feet.
 It is not possible to have a negative height.
-When comparing to interval data for example temperature can be – 10-degree Celsius but height cannot be in negative as stated above.
+When comparing to interval data, for example, the temperature can be – 10-degree Celsius, but height cannot be negative, as stated above.

-Ratio data can be multiplied and divided, this is one of the major differences between ratio data and interval data, which can only be added and subtracted.
+Ratio data can be multiplied and divided, and this is one of the significant differences between ratio data and interval data, which can only be added and subtracted.
 Here, the difference between 1 and 2 is the same as the difference between 3 and 4, but also, 4 is twice as much as 2.
 This comparison is impossible in interval data.